Central Line Associated Blood Stream Infection (CLABSI) Prevention

 Where Are We Now?

 The generous funding we received from New York State Department of Health concluded in February, 2013.
-Over the five years of this Collaborative, we have served as a resource for all facilities striving to reduce their infection rates.
-Our Collaborative meets quarterly and shares data, best practices, concerns and successes.
-We have a robust set of data that can be provided to anyone in the Collaborative for purposes such as Magnet application, practice change or quality improvement.
+Over the five years of this Collaborative, we served as a resource for all facilities striving to reduce their infection rates.
+We have robust data that can be provided to anyone in the Collaborative for purposes such as Magnet application, practice change or quality improvement.
 Additionally, our Preventing CLABSI Outside the ICU online training module (see link below) is available at no cost to any interested facility.

 - CLABSI Collaborative Training Module